Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: An equivalent form for Watterson estimators

 Furthermore, there is only a single unbiased estimator proportional to $S$, since the proportionality constant is fixed by the bias of $S$.
 This means that the estimator $\hat{\theta}_{J}$ is actually the Watterson estimator $\hat{\theta}_W$ for pools proposed in \cite{ferretti2013}.
 The two different forms derive from different intermediate conditioning for $Z$: on the allele frequency $k$ in the sample in the first case, on the number of lineages actually sequenced $j$ in the second.

 Note that in the light of this equivalence, the conclusions of \cite{jiang} about the differences between their estimator and Hellmann's one when applied to individual data are at least doubtful.
-They found both estimators to be biased and the variance of Hellmann's one to be significantly larger, but the numerical simulations performed in \cite{ferretti2013} showed almost no bias, no sensible difference in variance and a very good correlation between them.
+They found both estimators to be biased and the variance of Hellmann's one to be significantly larger, but theory suggests that they are unbiased and the variance of Hellmann's one should be lower.
+In fact, numerical simulations performed in \cite{ferretti2013} showed almost no bias, no sensible difference in variance and a very good correlation between them.

 From the mathematical point of view, the equality between $\hat{\theta}_{J}$ and $\hat{\theta}_{W}$ for pools and the related equalities that we will present in the next section depend on a family of combinatorial identities.
-We discuss them in \ref{appcomb}.
+The identity of the two estimators $\hat{\theta}_J$ and $\hat{\theta}_W$ for pools implies identity of their denominators.
+The reasoning in this section is equivalent to a double counting proof of the combinatorial identity \beq \sum_{j=1}^{\min(c,r)}\frac{c!}{(c-j)!}S(r,j)a_j=\sum_{k=1}^{c-1}\frac{c^{r}-k^{r}-\left(c-k\right)^{r}}{k} \eeq valid for all pairs of integers $(c,r)$ such that $c\geq 1$ and $r\geq 1$.
+The identity involves Stirling numbers $S(r,j)$ and harmonic numbers $a_j$ in a nontrivial way.
+Note that both sides of the identity are integers.
+This identity can also be proved directly [M.Mamino, persona communication].
+This identity is a combination of a family of related identities for a general spectrum, presented in \ref{appcomb}.